Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Built for Newark's Conditions

 Licking County was designated a primary county in FEMA Major Disaster Declaration DR-4777, issued May 2, 2024, following the March 14, 2024 Ohio tornado outbreak.
-The same storm systems produce hail.
 Class 4 impact-rated standing seam, certified to UL 2218 standards, maintains watertight integrity through hail events that strip asphalt surfaces, and Class 4 certification may qualify the homeowner for a premium reduction in Ohio.
-Standing seam's concealed-clip attachment distributes wind uplift load across the full panel field rather than concentrating force at exposed fastener points.
+The concealed-clip attachment distributes wind uplift load across the full panel field rather than concentrating force at exposed fastener points.

-Church Hill and courthouse-area homes from the pre-1940 construction period commonly carry original wood-board sheathing beneath any asphalt layers added since.
-Satellite tools miss this.
-Our crews probe the full deck at tear-off before any underlayment goes down, replacing compromised boards as part of the same job.
-A standing seam installation requires a flat, continuous deck plane for consistent panel-to-clip contact, which makes thorough deck inspection more consequential for metal roofing than for asphalt.
+Church Hill and west-of-courthouse homes from the pre-1940 construction period carry original wood-board sheathing beneath any asphalt layers added since.
+The Amish crew probes the full deck at tear-off before any underlayment goes down, replacing compromised boards as part of the same job.
+Standing seam requires a flat, continuous deck plane for consistent panel-to-clip contact, which makes thorough deck inspection more consequential for metal roofing than for asphalt.

 Request a Free Estimate